John Terry: Racial abuse allegations

 In November 2011, Terry was placed under police investigation following an allegation of racist abuse made at Anton Ferdinand during a match between Chelsea and Queens Park Rangers on 23 October 2011.
 Video footage circulated on the internet led to accusations that Terry called Ferdinand a "fucking black cunt."
 In response to the video footage, Terry claimed that he was actually asking Ferdinand, "Oi, Anton, do you think I called you a black cunt?"
 On 21 December 2011, he was charged with using racist language by the Crown Prosecution Service.
 In February 2012, the Football Association stripped Terry of his England captaincy for the second time, stating that Terry would not captain the national team until the racial abuse allegations against him were resolved.
 When the trial began in July 2012, Terry entered a not guilty plea and was acquitted of the charge on 13 July 2012.

 On 27 July 2012, the FA charged Terry for using "abusive and/or insulting words and/or behaviour" which "included a reference to the ethnic origin and/or colour and/or race of Ferdinand."
 The FA had delayed the charge until after the conclusion of Terry's criminal trial.
 Terry denied the charge.
-On the eve of the FA's hearing, Terry announced his retirement from the English national football team, saying his position had become "untenable" due to the disciplinary charge.
+On the eve of the FA's hearing, Terry announced his retirement from the national team, saying his position had become "untenable" due to the disciplinary charge.
 On 27 September 2012, the hearing concluded with Terry being found guilty; he was punished with a four-match ban and a £220,000 fine.
 In October 2012, Terry decided not to appeal against the verdict and his four-match ban and issued an apology for "the language [he] used in the game" and stated that it was "not acceptable on the football field or indeed in any walk of life."

+India anti-smoking campaign image

+In January 2012, an image resembling Terry appeared without authorization on cigarette packaging in India as part of a government anti-smoking campaign.
+The picture, which showed a blurred head-and-shoulder likeness above the words "Smoking Kills", was reported by The Indian Express to have been circulated by the Directorate of Visual Publicity.
+Terry’s management stated that no permission had been sought for the use of his image and announced that legal advice was being pursued.
+Officials in India gave conflicting explanations, with one suggesting it was an artistic creation and another acknowledging uncertainty as to how Terry’s likeness came to be used.